COVID-19 Vaccine Booster Information

 Employees exempted from the vaccination requirement will be required to wear masks in public areas indoors on campus regardless of whether a campus-wide indoor mask mandate is not in force, and to provide proof of a negative COVID-19 test result each week.
 Employees who do not present a weekly negative test result will not be permitted to work on campus until a negative test result is obtained.
 Individuals required to be tested will receive instructions from Health Services on how to complete their testing requirement.

 Yes, the university is requiring that all faculty, staff and students wear face coverings in public areas indoors on campus.
 We will monitor public health conditions on campus and in our region, and will continually evaluate whether it is necessary to continue this indoor mask requirement.
+Your mask should be wearing a well fitted and medical-grade mask.

 If a gentle reminder about the temporary masking requirement is not sufficient, community members are encouraged to contact Human Resources in cases where faculty and staff non-compliance is an issue.
 In the classroom, instructors who find themselves encountering student non-compliance are advised to handle these cases as they would any classroom disruption and are empowered to ask non-compliant students to leave the classroom.
 If necessary, students who fail to comply with the indoor masking mandate may also be reported to the Student Affairs Office of Community Standards and to your Dean’s Office where further action will be taken to ensure compliance.